 The milling machine applications are for the following things:

-- It is employed to create slots and grooves.
+- They create slots and grooves.

 - It removes the unwanted material, and the work is firmly secured to the machine’s table while a rotating cutter with many teeth is on the arbor.